Skip to main content

 Cassava Pone

-Dense, sweet cake made from grated cassava, coconut, pumpkin, and spices.
-African-influenced dessert with chewy texture.
+A dense, sweet cake of grated cassava, coconut, pumpkin, and spices, chewy in texture.
+The dish has African roots.

 vegetariangluten-freeContains: Eggs